 ♥ GOOD. ♥♥ VERY GOOD.

+So there you have it, the hidden secrets to getting the best virgin olive oil and secrets to Don Quijote, Valparaiso.
 Carlos and Elena welcome you to experience the passion of their extraordinary Spanish cuisine, desserts and wine selection at Don Quijote Restaurant in downtown Valparaiso, IN.
 Established 34 years ago, Don Quijote is a destination for foodies throughout Chicago and Indiana.